Home -> Personal Tax -> Dividend tax credits -> Non-eligible Dividend Tax Credit

 Yukon's calculation for the dividend tax credit includes the % gross-up in the calculation, as well as the small business corporate tax rate and highest personal income tax rate.
 Thus, if any of these factors changes, the dividend tax credit automatically changes.
 None of the provinces or other territories have this automatic calculation in their Income Tax Acts.

-Notes to the above table:
+Notes to the above table of non-eligible dividend tax credit rates:

 (2) YT rates are dependent on corporate income tax rates, highest personal income tax (PIT) rate and gross-up %.
 Their 2020 Budget reduced the small business corporate income tax rate to zero%, resulting in the change above for 2021.